British Empire Medal: Award

-The British Empire Medal is granted in recognition of meritorious civil or military service.
-Recipients are entitled to use the post-nominal letters "BEM".
+The British Empire Medal is granted by the monarch of the United Kingdom in recognition of meritorious civil or military service.
+Recipients are entitled to use the post-nominal letters "BEM" with special privileges to use St Paul's Cathedral for funerals, baptisms and weddings.
+BEM holders can also apply for a family crest designed by the Monarch’s artist.

 Since December 1918, the honour has been divided into civil and military divisions in a similar way to the Order of the British Empire itself.
 While recipients are not members of the Order, the medal is affiliated to it.

-Between 1993 and 2012, the British Empire Medal was not awarded to subjects of the United Kingdom, although it continued to be awarded in some Commonwealth realms during that time.
-The practice of awarding the Medal to British subjects was resumed in June 2012, to coincide with the Queen's Diamond Jubilee, but only in the civil division.
+Between 1993 and 2012, the British Empire Medal was not awarded to citizens of the United Kingdom, although it continued to be awarded in some Commonwealth realms during that time.
+The practice of awarding the Medal to British citizens was resumed in June 2012, to coincide with the Diamond Jubilee of Elizabeth II.

 Since March 1941 a clasp attached to the ribbon can be bestowed to denote a further award.

 A holder of the BEM subsequently appointed to membership of the Order of the British Empire is permitted to wear the insignia for both.